jotasprout/jotasprout.github.io-OLD/_posts/2017-09-13-G-Is-for-Github.markdown

 date:   2017-09-13 9:00:00 -0500
 categories: development
 ---
-One of the many cool things that happened during Hurricane Irma ...
+One of the many cool things that happened during Hurricane Irma was a chance encounter in a hotel lobby.